ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/acfl.md

 ## Download and install with Spack {#spack}

-Arm Compiler for Linux is available with the [Spack](https://spack.io/) package manager.
-See [Arm Compiler for Linux and Arm PL now available in Spack](https://community.arm.com/arm-community-blogs/b/high-performance-computing-blog/posts/arm-compiler-for-linux-and-arm-pl-now-available-in-spack) for full details.
+`Arm Compiler for Linux` is available with the [Spack](https://spack.io/) package manager.

+See the [Arm Compiler for Linux and Arm PL now available in Spack](https://community.arm.com/arm-community-blogs/b/high-performance-computing-blog/posts/arm-compiler-for-linux-and-arm-pl-now-available-in-spack) blog for full details.

 ### Setup Spack